garcian5/Hocchikisu-Creavheengs/README.md

 # Hocchikisu Creavheengs

-Hocchikisu Creavheengs is an interactive website that will allow users to create and publish their stories and art.
+Hocchikisu Creavheengs is an interactive website that will allow users to publish their art of all medias.

+___

+The purpose of this website is to give an online platform for multimedia creators to upload and share their art in one place.

 Created by Nheljee Garcia.